-The University of Western Australia (UWA) has deployed several surface wave buoys at locations around the Western Australian coastline to complement the existing observations collected by WA Department of Transport.
-Accurate observations of surface waves are required to study and improve our understanding of the nearshore wave climate and coastal processes, as well as for investigations of wave propagation and transformation.
-The wave buoy observations are also important for validating numerical wave models.
+The University of Western Australia (UWA) has deployed surface wave buoys at locations around the Western Australian coastline to complement the existing observations collected by WA Department of Transport.
+Accurate observations of surface waves are required to verify and improve marine forecasts, inform marine operations and recreation, and form the basis for an improved understanding of ocean and coastal processes.

 This website has been designed to display the real-time data collected by these surface wave buoys and also to allow download of all archived data.

 Surface wave buoys measure their motion at the water surface due to the waves using an accelerometer and/or GPS.
 The motions (in both the vertical and horizontal directions) are typically recorded approximately twice a second for a period of 30 to 60 minutes with these data then used to calculate statistics that attempt to represent the wave conditions over this time period.
 Over a 30 or 60 minute analysis period, there will be waves of many different sizes, of differing periods (the time between successive wave crests) and coming from different directions.
 To derive parameters that attempt to statistically describe the wave field, the buoy motions are processed using spectral analysis.
 The most common parameters resulting from this spectral analysis are the:

 - Significant wave height (Hs) which roughly equates to the average of the largest one-third of the waves recorded in a given analysis period.

 - Peak period (Tp) and peak direction (Dp) which are the most commonly occurring period and direction of the waves recorded in a given analysis time period (note that for waves and wind the convention is that the direction reported is the direction from).

 - Mean period (Tm) and direction (Dm) which are the energy-weighted average wave period and direction.